-Your PCI-7200 card contains sensitive electronic components that can be easily damaged by static electricity.
+The PCI-7200 card contains sensitive electronic components that can be easily damaged by static electricity.

-The card should be done on a groundedanti-static mat.
+The work area should have a grounded anti-static mat.
 The operator should be wearing an anti-static wristband, grounded at the same point as the anti-static mat.

 Inspect the card module carton for obvious damage.
-Shipping and handling may cause damage to your module.
-Be sure there are no shipping and handling damages on the module before processing.
+Shipping and handling may cause damage to the module.
+Be sure there is no shipping and handling damage on the module before proceeding.